stadium-software/repeater-datagrid/README.md

 1. Check the *Enable Style Sheet* checkbox in the application properties

 ## Connector
-Set up your connector as you normally would.
+Set up your connector to your datasource as you normally would.

 To run the example application, create a database connector to the database you [created above](#database-setup).